 - 2 cups beef stock

 Bring brisket to room temperature and season generously with salt and pepper.
-Combine the pimenton, cumin and oregano and rub into brisket all over.
+Combine the pimentón, cumin and oregano in a bowl then rub into brisket.